Account Abstraction

 The IAccountExecute interface is optional.
 Developers might want to use AccountERC7821 for a minimal batched execution interface or rely on ERC-7579, ERC-6909 or any other execution logic.

-To build your own account, see Smart Accounts.
+To build your own account, see accounts.

 Factory Contract